xfacta/Automotive-InputOutput-Circuits/README.md

 the Arduino on-board linear regulator, and also allows more effective input protection by diverting high voltages to the 5vdc Sensor reg via schotttky diodes, where the over-voltage can be absorbed by a 5.6v 5watt zener, filter capacitors and schottky diode.
-The LM2940CT-5 regulator is suitable for automotive applications and handles reverse voltages and load dumps.
+The LM2940CT-5 regulator is suitable for automotive applications and handles reverse voltages and load dumps, even though those events are unlikely to happen to that regulator considering where it is on the circuit.

-The Arduinos are powered via their input barrels from a "Arduino" 2.5A adjustable switching supply set to 10vdc.
+The Arduinos are powered via their input barrels (soldered wires) from a "Arduino" 2.5A adjustable switching supply set to 10vdc.
+This means the protection diode and input caps are retained for extra protection of each Arduino, even though it also means the onboard linear regulator (heat generator) is also used.
+Otherwise the Vin pin could be used but reverse voltage protection diode wouldnt be inline.
+Other options would require physical modification of the board.

 https://www.jaycar.com.au/arduino-compatible-dc-voltage-regulator-module/p/XC4514